Skip to Content

 Designed for ‘long runs, tempo runs and everything in between’, the Asics Superblast is the do-it-all lovechild of the Novablast 4 and Metaspeed Sky/Edge Paris racing models.

-Cushioned to the max (45mm in the heel and 37mm in the forefoot), it features a combination of both shoes’ midsole foams – an update on the previous iteration: FF Blast Plus Eco cushioning from the Novablast and FF Blast Turbo+ cushioning from the Metaspeeds – to create what Asics’ hopes is the perfect balance of comfort, softness, responsiveness and efficiency – crucially, without a carbon plate.
+Cushioned to the max (45mm in the heel and 37mm in the forefoot), it features a combination of both shoes’ midsole foams – an update on the previous iteration: Is the Asics Megablast the best Blast yet Eco cushioning from the Novablast and FF Blast Turbo+ cushioning from the Metaspeeds – to create what Asics’ hopes is the perfect balance of comfort, softness, responsiveness and efficiency – crucially, without a carbon plate.

 They’re nicely cushioned, but not squishy-Gel-Nimbus level cushioned, which means they retain a good amount of firmness that allows them to work at pretty much any speed.
 Ankle lockdown and upper breathability are improvements on the first iteration, too.